arms-mbon/analysis_release_001/latest/README.md

 PEMA was marker genes and MiSeq sequencing runs, and each PEMA run therefore has its own parameter, read count, taxonomic assignment, and fasta files.
 An overview of the processing - including the material sample IDs, ENA accession numbers, deployment dates and corresponding observatories etc. - from which one can identify which samples were processed in which group, is provided in [pema_overview_COI_batch1.xlsx](https://github.com/arms-mbon/analysis_release_001/blob/main/pema_overview_COI_batch1.xlsx).

 The full set of PEMA files (i.e., for all the ARMS-MBON processing we have done) can be found in [ARMS GitHub working space](https://github.com/arms-mbon/data_workspace/tree/main/analysis_data/from_pema).
 This analysis_release_001 repository is specifically the subset of those results representing [processing_batch1](https://github.com/arms-mbon/data_workspace/tree/main/analysis_data/from_pema/processing_batch1).

+Note that the code used to analyse the taxonomic outputs of PEMA for this first data release can be found in (code_release_001)[https://github.com/arms-mbon/code_release_001).

 Some of the PEMA processing metadata for the runs performed here.
 Further information can be found in the manuscript associated with data_release_001 and via the PEMA URL:
 | parameter | value |